deBubz/StudyNotes/sac/wk1/lec.md

 ![basic diagram](./assets/basic_diagram.png)

 diagram describes:
+- represent how an embedded system operates over time according to I/O
 - 2 input, 1 output timing diagram
 - the output `B0` is one between 4s - 5s when both `A0` and `A1` is **HIGH**
 - dotted line presents sometimes to help line up certain events

+**sample ex 1.4.1**: Timing diagram showing all permutations of 3 inputs
+- 6 possible combinations: a b c ab ac bc abc

 > remember from previous section:
 >
 > I/O also represent 8-bit value

-Timing diagrams also sometimes display numerical output values and may includes arrows representing which events also trigger a value change
+Timing diagrams also sometimes display numerical output values and may includes arrows representing which **events** also trigger a value change

 ![arrow diagram](./assets/arrow_diagram.png)

-> is this PWM - pulse width modulation
+> is this PWM - pulse width modulationo

+### Events

+events are change on signal, typically refer to a bit changing from 0->1 or 1->0.

 ## Testing